gcarbo01/devsecops-roadmap/README.md

 Kafka integration automated regression test.
 Regression test.
 Automate Integration, Unit and End to End testing programmatically. 	 <br>
 This capability may be in the same group as the one provided by: <br>
 .
 Kafka automates testing <br>
 .
-Karate end-to-end testing tool
+Karate end-to-end testing tool    <br>
 ## Resources
 https://github.com/intuit/karate/
 <br>